jmseren/JBAS/readme.md

 NEXT I
 ```

-## Special Variables
+## Standard Library

-Special variables can be used in any place where a variable can be used, including in expressions.
+The standard library is a collection of functions and variables that are available to the user by default.
+The standard library is built into the interpreter, and does not need to be imported.

-### Pseudo-Functions
+### Functions

-Pseudo-functions are special variables that return a value when they are used in an expression.
-They may not be assigned to by the user.
-The following pseudo-functions are available:
+The following functions are available in the standard library:

 * `time` - The current time in seconds.

 * `milli` - The current time in milliseconds.

-* `rnd_` - A random integer between 0 and the bound placed after the underscore.
-For example, `rnd_10` will return a random integer between 0 and 10.
+* `rnd` - A random integer between 0 and the bound specified as an argument.
+For example, `rnd(10)` will return a random integer between 0 and 10.

-* `neg_` - The negative of the value placed after the underscore.
-For example, `neg_5` will return -5.
+* `neg` - The negative of the value passed as an argument.
+For example, `neg(5)` will return -5.

-* `abs_` - The absolute value of the value placed after the underscore.
-For example, `abs_-5` will return 5.
+* `abs` - The absolute value of the value passed as an argument.
+For example, `abs(-5)` will return 5.

-* `sqrt_` - The square root of the value placed after the underscore.
-For example, `sqrt_25` will return 5.
+* `sqrt` - The square root of the value passed as an argument.
+For example, `sqrt(25)` will return 5.

 ### Intepreter Variables